Dean Lister: ADCC

-Lister won the 2003 ADCC Absolute World championship and was the 2005 Superfight champion, defeating Jean Jacques Machado.
+Lister competed in the first ADCC North American trial in 2002, winning the under 99kg division.
+He was then invited to compete at ADCC 2003 and won the absolute division at the tournament before returning in 2005 to become the Superfight champion, defeating Jean Jacques Machado.
 He claimed the gold medal again in 2011 in the under 99 kg division by submitting João Assis in the final by a heel hook.
 He also submitted jiu-jitsu world champion Rodolfo Vieira, in his weight division, also with a heel hook.
 At the 2013 ADCC in Beijing, China, Lister defeated Cristiano Lazzarini in the semi-finals of the under 99 kg division by heel hook but would go on to lose on points in the finals to João Assis; In the absolute division Lister submitted both Hideki Sekine and João Gabriel Rocha by heel hook before losing to Marcus Almeida in the semi-finals.
 Lister also lost to Keenan Cornelius in the bronze medal match both on points.

-Dean is one of only 7 people to achieve the ADCC triple crown winning his weight division, absolute division and super fight.
+Lister is notable for an ADCC triple crown by winning his weight division, the absolute division and a superfight.
 In 2022, Lister earned the honor of being part of the inaugural class of the ADCC Hall of Fame and was the first American to be included.

-Ultimate Fighter
+Coaching career

 Lister's sparring partner and former UFC Light Heavyweight Champion, Tito Ortiz, invited him to be his assistant grappling coach on the third season of the Spike TV reality show, The Ultimate Fighter.

+Lister served as a coach alongside Roger Gracie, Jean Jacques Machado, and Rigan Machado on season 6 of the Professional Grappling Federation on April 21 to 26, 2024.
+Lister led Team Black Rifle Coffee Company at the tournament, and finished in third place.

+Lister returned to coach on season 7 of the Professional Grappling Federation on November 3 to 8, 2024, alongside Roger Gracie, Pedro Sauer, and Carlos Machado.
+He led the Constellation Network team.